Vbitz/Engine2D/Readme.md

 - Do the same with PhysFS
 - FreeImage, Glew and FreeType all come in binary forms so just download those and copy the DLL's and other files into the collected folders
 - GLM is header only so just download it and copy the files into your collected Include directory
-- SQLite is distributed as source files so just download sqlite 2.0.3 and copy the files into your project
 - That should be all the dependancys sorted so now you need to configure the VS project
 - Engine2D only compiles in release mode right now so switch it now
 - You need to change the Code Generation Setting in visual stuido for Engine2D from `/MD` to `/MT`